-The scope of the risk management framework includes the following risk categories as relevant to the company:
+The scope of the risk management framework includes the following risk categories as relevant to the Company:

 - Compliance Risk is the risk of FRTSIL facing legal or regulatory sanctions, financial loss, or loss of reputation as a result of failure to comply with all applicable laws, regulations, codes of conduct and standards of good practice. - Operational Risk is the risk of direct or indirect loss resulting from inadequate or failed internal processes, from people and systems.
-The Board has determined any risks identified as arising from an outsourcing relationship to be considered an operational risk. - Strategic Risk is any risk the risk of the long-term strategic decisions and plans being inadequate resulting in slow down of company performance, lost opportunities and possibly adverse financial results. - Reputational Risk is the risk arising from negative perception by stakeholders, whether real or not, resulting in any actions that can unfavourably impact the Firm's name (brand) and goodwill or that of the Group. - Business Risk is the risk arising from any exposure to issues that may negatively impact on the financial or strategic operation of the Firm.
-Business risk is a broad risk category which covers many aspects, the majority of which are external to the Firm, including macro-economic, industry, geopolitical or regulatory. - Financial crime risk is the risk associated with (a) the failure to comply with relevant laws, regulations, rules, directions, other regulatory requirements and/or (b) regulatory sanctions, fines, losses or other restrictions that could result from concerns identified within the relevant programmes maintained at either the entity or group level covering AML/CFT, Client Due Diligence, Sanctions, Fraud and Anti-Bribery and Corruption programmes.
-Market surveillance risk is considered to be a key element of financial crime risk.
-Market surveillance as a process detects patterns of behaviour across FRTSIL products that may indicate market abuse, poor market conduct, disorderly markets and unethical trading practices in general. - Credit Risk is the possibility of a loss occurring due to the financial failure to meet contractual debt obligations.
-This risk is a low risk for FRTSIL due to the nature of its business; FRTSIL does not enter into any contractual obligations of credit. - Liquidity Risk is the risk of the Firm not being able to maintain at all times liquidity resources which are adequate, both as to amount and quality, to ensure that there is no significant risk that its liabilities cannot be met as they fall due. - Market Risk is the risk of losses because the market value of FRTSIL's assets, liabilities and off-balance sheet items vary with changes in market conditions. - Group Risk is the risk that the financial position of the Firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same Group or by risks which may affect the financial position of the whole Group (e.g., reputational contagion). - Conduct Risk includes all risks to the objective of delivering fair customer outcomes and to market integrity.
-It encompasses every part of the enterprise framework including the commercial process, governance and culture. - Technology Risk is the risk of loss where the design, build and operation of Information Technology fails to support business strategy and objectives.
+The Board has determined any risks identified as arising from an outsourcing relationship to be considered an operational risk. - Strategic Risk is the risk of the long-term strategic decisions and plans being inadequate resulting in a deterioration in the Company's performance, lost opportunities and possibly adverse financial results. - Reputational Risk is the risk arising from negative perception by stakeholders, whether real or not, resulting in any actions that can unfavourably impact the Company's name (brand) and goodwill or that of the Group. - Business Risk is the risk arising from any exposure to issues that may negatively impact on the financial or strategic operation of the Company.
+Business risk is a broad risk category which covers many aspects, the majority of which are external to the Company, including macro-economic, industry, geopolitical or regulatory. - Financial crime risk is the risk associated with (a) the failure to comply with relevant laws, regulations, rules, directions, other regulatory requirements and/or (b) regulatory sanctions, fines, losses or other restrictions that could result from concerns identified within the relevant programmes maintained at either the entity or Group level covering AML/CFT, Client Due Diligence, Sanctions, Fraud and Anti-Bribery and Corruption.
+Market surveillance risk is a key element of financial crime risk for the Company.
+Market surveillance as a process detects patterns of behaviour across FRTSIL products that may indicate market abuse, poor market conduct, disorderly markets and unethical trading practices in general. - Credit Risk is the possibility of a loss occurring due to the financial failure to meet contractual debt obligations. - Liquidity Risk is the risk of the Company not being able to maintain at all times liquidity resources which are adequate, both as to amount and quality, to ensure that there is no significant risk that its liabilities cannot be met as they fall due. - Market Risk is the risk of losses because the market value of FRTSIL's assets, liabilities and off-balance sheet items vary with changes in market conditions. - Group Risk is the risk that the financial position of the Company may be adversely affected by its relationships (financial or non-financial) with other entities in the same Group or by risks which may affect the financial position of the whole Group (e.g. reputational contagion). - Conduct Risk includes all risks to the objective of delivering fair customer outcomes and to market integrity.
+It encompasses every part of the enterprise framework including the commercial process, governance and culture. - Technology Risk is the risk of loss where the design, build and operation of Information Technology fails to support business strategy and objectives. - Information Security Risk is the risk to earnings and/or risk of litigation, regulatory action or reputational damage arising from unauthorised access, use, disclosure, disruption, modification, or destruction of information or information systems.